datagovuk/guidance/publishing_on_data_gov_uk_overview.md

 layout: "default"
 ---

 NB You can't upload _data_ to data.gov.uk.
-The data (e.g. spreadsheet file) should be published on your own website and then you add to data.gov.uk a 'dataset' (record) containing information about the data, including the link to it (e.g. download URL).
+The data (e.g. spreadsheet file) should be published on your organization's website (which for central government is [gov.uk](https://www.gov.uk/government/publications)) and then you add to data.gov.uk a 'dataset' (record) containing information about the data, including the link to it (e.g. download URL).

 There are two main methods for adding datasets to data.gov.uk: